 Non-toxic and biocompatible.

-OptiZil is the perfect choice for safety conscious-clinical and business practices.
+OptiZil is the perfect choice for safety conscious dental and other clinical practices.

 FREE from harmful chemicals like aldehyde, alcohol, bleach and QACs, OptiZil quickly kills bacteria, viruses and removes established biofilm in a single treatment.

 The active ingredient, Hypochlorous acid (HOCI) is an effective natural biocide with incredible bactericidal, fungicidal, virucidal and sporicidal properties.